Understand your BigQuery data and queries

 Make sure you have selected the correct project and you should be able to see your data like this:

-3. Chats: This table contains information on users that are engaging with your service.
+7. Chats: contains information on users that are engaging with your service.

-8. Message Attachments: This table links the Messages and Attachments tables.
+13. Message Attachments: links the Messages and Attachments tables.

-9. Message Tags: This table contains data of all your labelled messages.
+14. Message Tags: contains data of all your labelled messages.

-10. Number Tags: This table contains data on all the labels for your account.
+16. Number Tags: contains data on all the labels for your account.

-11. Statuses: This table contains all the message statuses (sent, read, delivered).
+17. Statuses: contains all the message statuses (sent, read, delivered).

 The tables contain your raw data.
-To help you make sense of it we provide definitions for the most important data fields in our Turn.io Data Dictionary.
+To help you make sense of it we provide definitions for the most important data fields in our Turn.io Data Dictionary and a Relational Diagram.

 We created a separate article with example queries to assist you.